-During the seemingly never-ending election season we just finished, we heard a lot of “worst ever” and “best ever” comments, neither of which were true in most cases.
+During the seemingly never-ending election season we are in, we are hearing a lot of “worst ever” and “best ever” comments, neither of which were true in most cases.
 (And don’t worry, this isn’t a political post; I’ll let others handle that quagmire.)
 But it did make me start noticing how often we are bombarded by messages, marketing and otherwise, that seem to promise the impossible.
 Here are a few of the ones that frustrate me, but this is just scratching the surface.
 I’d love to see your additions in the comments.

 Let’s all give this 110%